 About 250,000 people in the United States have Muscular Dystrophy (MD), which is the name given to a group of noncontagious genetic disorders where the voluntary muscles that control movement progressively degenerate.
 One form, called Duchenne Muscular Dystrophy (DMD), affects about one in every 4,000 newborn boys.
 With Duchenne, boys start to be affected between the ages of 2 and 6, and all voluntary muscles are eventually affected [10].
 First affected are the muscles close to the trunk, and nearly all children with DMD lose the ability to walk sometime between ages 7 and 12.
 In the teen years, activities involving the arms, legs or trunk require assistance.
-Becker Muscular Dystrophy is a much milder version, and the onset can be in late adulthood.
-A related disorder is Spinal Muscular Atrophy, which is an inherited neuromuscular disease that causes weakness in the body, arms, and legs.
-It affects both boys and girls starting at 6 months to 3 years, and progresses rapidly [10].
+Becker Muscular Dystrophy is a much milder version of MD, and the onset can be in late adulthood.

 Figure 1.
 12-year old Kevin has Duchenne Muscular Dystrophy.
-He is operating his PC by using two hands to control the stylus on a Palm running Remote Commander.
+He is operating his PC by using two hands to control the stylus on the Palm running RemoteCommander.